Ryan Cusick: Detroit Tigers

 On May 30, 2025, Cusick was claimed off waivers by the Detroit Tigers.
 Cusick made one scoreless appearance for the Triple-A Toledo Mud Hens before Detroit designated him for assignment on June 2.

 Philadelphia Phillies

 On June 4, 2025, Cusick was claimed off waivers by the Chicago White Sox.
 He did not appear for the organization, and was designated for assignment following the promotion of Kyle Teel on June 6.

 On June 8, 2025, Cusick was claimed off waivers by the Philadelphia Phillies.
 In six appearances for the Triple-A Lehigh Valley IronPigs, he struggled to a 12.86 ERA with five strikeouts over seven innings of work.
 Cusick was designated for assignment by Philadelphia on July 26.
 He cleared waivers and was sent outright to Triple-A Lehigh Valley on July 28.
+He pitched in a total of 19 games (four starts) for Lehigh Valley and ended the season with a 2–0 record, a 7.90 ERA, and 35 strikeouts across 27 1/3 innings.
+Cusick returned to Lehigh Valley for the 2026 season.
+He appeared in 33 games (10 starts) and went 1–7 with a 7.23 ERA, 77 strikeouts, and 62 walks over 79 2/3 innings.